YetiCodeCamp/cpp-for-beginners/docs/_video_pages/vbwin10.md

 Then you will be asked some questions on your privacy settings.
 Choose whichever you prefer.
 I usually choose no to Cortana since this is a VM and turn off all the other options.

 After another few moments of setup you should finally be presented with the Windows desktop.
-You may want to go ahead and check out the network operation by opening Microsoft Edge and see if you have internet connectivity.
+You may want to go ahead and check out the network operation by opening Microsoft Edge and see if you have internet connectivity by browsing to a website.

 Assuming everything is ok we can finish up with a few other settings.